shivannis/xandr-docs-public/xandr-docs/articles/yield-analytics-ui/yield-analytics-7-17.md

 ---
 title: Yield Analytics 7.17
-description: In this page, learn about a new feature to update all datasets in the reports when there are multiple datasets in reports present. ms.date: 10/28/2023 ms.custom: yield-analytics-ui
+description: In this page, learn about a new feature to update all datasets in the reports when there are multiple datasets present in reports. ms.date: 10/28/2023 ms.custom: yield-analytics-ui
 ---